-The Polish citizenship of the inhabitants of the Polish provinces annexed by the U.S.S.R. in 1939 is still more clearly asserted in the note added to the agreement, where it is said:
+The Polish citizenship of the inhabitants of the Polish provinces annexed by the U.S.S.R. in 1939 is still more clearly asserted in the note added at the end of the agreement, where it is said:

-"The Soviet Government grants an amnesty to all Polish citizens now detained on Soviet territory..."
+"The Soviet Government will grant an amnesty to all Polish citizens who are deprived of their liberty within the territory of the U.S.S.R."

-For at least 90 per cent of all Polish citizens who were deprived of their liberty within the territory of the U.S. S.R. came from those provinces.
+For at least 90 per cent. of all the Polish citizens who were deprived of their liberty within the territory of the U.S.S.R. came from those provinces.

-The provisions of the agreement of July 30, 1941, were at first understood in this sense by the Soviet Government.
-As an eve-witness of the liberation of Polish citizens in August and September of that year from prisons, forcedlabor camps, and places of compulsory settlement where they had been confined, and as one of those who thus regained his freedom.
-I must do the authorities of the N.K.V.D. justice.
-At that time, notwithstanding the great difficulties of communication caused by the war, they endeavored as quickly as possible to restore the rights of free Polish citizens to the majority of those inhabitants of the eastern half of Poland arrested and deported between September 1939, and June 1941-irrespective of their nationality or religion.
-The only ones whom they retained in prisons and camps were Ukrainian Nationalist leaders, for the alleged reason that they were decidedly inclined to support Germany, and that if they were set at liberty, the Polish Embassy in the U.S.S.R. would have no means of preventing them from taking action injurious to the Allied cause.
+The provisions of the agreement of July 30, 1941, were at first understood in this sense by the Soviet Government also.
+As an eye-witness of the liberation of Polish citizens in August and September of that year from the prisons, forced-labour camps, and places of compulsory settlement where they had been confined, and as one of those who thus regained his freedom, I must do the authorities of the N.K.V.D. justice.
+At that time, notwithstanding the great difficulties of communication caused by the war, they did endeavour as quickly as possible to restore the rights of free Polish citizens to the majority of those inhabitants of the eastern half of Poland arrested and deported between September 1939, and June 1941-irrespective of their nationality or religion.
+The only ones whom they still kept in prisons and camps were Ukrainian Nationalist leaders, for the alleged reason that they were decidedly inclined to support Germany, and that if they were set at liberty, the Polish Embassy in the U.S.S.R. would have no means of preventing them from taking action injurious to the whole Allied cause.